sjanapaty/sjanapaty.github.io/index.md

 layout: home
 title: "Home"
 ---
-I'm a PhD student in Ecology and Evolutionary Biology at Princeton University advised by [Simon Levin](https://eeb.princeton.edu/people/simon-levin) and [Lars Hedin](https://eeb.princeton.edu/people/lars-hedin).
+I'm a PhD student in Ecology and Evolutionary Biology at Princeton advised by [Simon Levin](https://eeb.princeton.edu/people/simon-levin) and [Lars Hedin](https://eeb.princeton.edu/people/lars-hedin).
 I'm also recent graduate of Columbia University, where I studied Applied Mathematics.
 My research is supported by an NSF Graduate Research Fellowship and a Straubel Fellowship.

 The kind of ecological theory I enjoy most is:
 <ul>